mhrons/mhrons.github.io/docs/pv_smooth.md

 **Random error in predicted values**

-- Increasing of SE has no impact on the smoothing quality of the PLPF method, but it does degrade the smoothing by SPLPF (check Figure 7 vs Figure 8).
+- Increasing of SE has no impact on the smoothing quality of the PLPF method, but it does degrade the quality of SPLPF (check Figure 7 vs Figure 8).
 In PLPF, the smoothing quality with standard error SE > 0 is always better than in SPLPF.
-- Increasing of SE significantly increases the accumulation rate by the PLPF method (Figures 5, 9), which is for all values SE > 0 much higher than by the SPLPF method.
+- Increasing of SE significantly increases the accumulation rate of PLPF method (Figures 5, 9), which is for all values SE > 0 much higher than the accumulation rate of SPLPF method.
 For some SE values, the PLPF method even exceeds the LPF method in its accumulation rate.
 The accumulation rate increases only slightly in the SPLPF method, and less so the higher the filter order (up to 3).

 ### Analysis by LPF order
-Filter order is another OLAP dimension, impact of which on the smoothing performance was analyzed together with the prediction error.
+The filter order is another OLAP dimension, impact of which on the smoothing performance was analyzed along with the prediction error.
 We analyzed the LPF orders 1 to 4 (Figures 10-21):

-- Filter order does not affect the smoothing quality achieved by PLPF method.
+- Filter order does not affect the smoothing quality achieved by PLPF method, given non-zero prediction error.
 For small filter orders, the output of PLPF is smoother than that of SPLPF.
-- Increasing the filter order from 1 to 3 notably improves the smoothing quality of SPLPF, given the prediction error (Figures 10-12, 16-18).
+- Increasing the filter order from 1 to 3 notably improves the smoothing quality of SPLPF, given non-zero prediction error (Figures 10-12, 16-18).
-- Given the prediction error, increasing the filter order only slightly reduces the accumulation rate by PLPF which is always substantially greater than the accumulation rate by SPLPF.
+- Given the prediction error, increasing of the filter order only slightly reduces the accumulation rate by PLPF which is always substantially greater than the accumulation rate by SPLPF.
-- Increasing the filter order notably reduces the accumulation rate induced by both IPLPF and SPLPF smoothing methods (Figures 13-15, 19-21).
+- Increasing of the filter order notably reduces the accumulation rate induced by both IPLPF (zero prediction error) and SPLPF (non-zero prediction error) smoothing methods - see Figures 13-15, 19-21.
 With the simulated predictor, this trend is reversed between orders 3 and 4 by the SPLPF method. ***With the simulated predictor, SPLPF performs best with the filter order 3.***

 ## Numerical results of smoothing

-The presented results are based on the measured GI data exhibiting a strong solar intermittency and a moderate to strong insolation.
+The presented results are based on the measured GI data exhibiting a strong solar intermittency and a moderate to strong global insolation.

-### Rate of accumulation by method
+### Accumulation rate by method
-Accumulation rate of each smoothing method in the selected days, using filter order 3:
+Accumulation rate per date and smoothing method, using the reference filter:
 <figure markdown>
   ![IPLPF Costs](img/Accu_Rate_220304.png){ width="650"}
-  <figcaption>Table 2</figcaption>
+  <figcaption>Table 2: Date 2022-03-04 medium insolation, strong intermittency</figcaption>
 </figure>

 <figure markdown>
   ![IPLPF Costs](img/Accu_Rate_220404.png){ width="650"}
-  <figcaption>Table 3</figcaption>
+  <figcaption>Table 3: Date 2022-04-04 stgrong insolation, strong intermittency</figcaption>
 </figure>

 Maximum specific power from/to ESS calculated by \eqref{eq:6} is in the column "GI~ESS~".
 Difference between the maximum and minimum specific accumulated energy calculated by \eqref{eq:4} is in the column "ΔGX".
 Daily flow of the specific energy through ESS calculated by \eqref{eq:5} is in the column "Throughput".
 Global exposure of the plane of incidence is also displayed.